 How does the scheme work?

 While completing your application form, you will be asked to nominate people who could be contacted in an emergency situation.
 Following registration you will be issued with you own Carer's Emergency Card, which you should carry with you at all times.
 If anyone phones the number on the card to report that you are unable to continue your role, our staff will call your nominated contacts.
-If you have nobody who could be contacted, or none of your nominees are available, an experienced Carer Support Worker will be sent to look after the person you care for.
-You need to be aware that if the Carer Support Worker is called upon to provide emergency cover, they may take up to 2 hours to get to the property.
 This service is available for anyone who provides an informal/unpaid caring role for an adult, whether a family member, friend, or neighbour.

 In Case of Emergency (I.C.E.)